Lucas-Wee/NUSpaces/README.md

 - Upon successful signup, a document will be created in the Firebase Authentication database with an auto-generated userID.
 - The use of pipelines also ensures that a corresponding user entry with the same userID is generated in firestore database, which can support additional fields such as userAvatar, description, etc. Doing so allows us flexibility to expand additional fields in future such as account creation date, etc.

+#### Forget Password Pop-up:
+Users can click the 'Forget Password' button on the login page, to reset their password.
+A popup will appear and require users to enter their email, so they can reset their password with a link sent to their email address (might have to check spam folder).

+Technical details:
+- We utilized the endPasswordResetEmail method from Angular/Firebase/Firestore to setup the functionality
+- Email service is also included in the endPasswordResetEmail method, and after changing the password, the details in Firestore Authentication database will be updated

 ### Homepage & Categories:
 Upon successful sign-in/account creation, users will arrive at the homepage